Questions and Inquiry: Speech Therapy Guide

 Fun activities to practice questions.

-Yes, it's a sign of cognitive and language development!
-The child discovers the pleasure of questioning and the notion of causality.
-Answer simply, and when it's too much, turn the question back to them: "And you, what do you think?"
+Yes, it is a sign of cognitive and language development!
+The child is discovering the pleasure of questioning and the notion of causality.
+Simply respond, and when it gets too much, turn the question back to them: "And you, what do you think?"